-When selecting Version 9.05 or older check box, the measurement is performed with a resolution of 0.1 μ s which is the same as the software version of Version 9.05 or older.
+When selecting the check box, the measurement is performed with a resolution of 0.1 $\mu$ s which is same as the software version of Version 9.05 or older.

 It is not available to perform measurement by using Network Masters which have different resolution setup.
-Make sure to select this if the software version of the Network Master on the opposite side at the facing test is 9.05 or older.
+If the software version of the Network Master on the opposite side at the facing test is 9.05 or older, select this.